 Ever wondered what Endless Spells are and how they work?
-Or did you use them in the version 2.0 of Age of Sigmar and you want to know what’s new?
+Or did you use them earlier and want to know how they work in Age of Sigmar 3.0?

 Then this is the guide for you!